coolbutuseless/isocubes/README.md

 ## Visibility checks

-When drawing an isocube, the visibility of each face of each cube is determined.
+When drawing an isocube, the visibility of each face of each cube is calculated

 This at first seems like a lot of work, but it helps in a number of
 ways:

-- Using a bespoke spatial hash for the coordinates avoids having to do a front-to-back sort of the cubes.
+- Using a bespoke spatial hash for the coordinates avoids having to do a front-to-back sort of all the cubes.
 - Only polygons for visible faces are drawn
-  - so we don’t need painters algorithm for drawing in order from back to front.
   - The number of visible faces (at best) approaches 1/3 the number of faces which would be drawn if only per-voxel visibility is considered.
   - Fewer polygons = faster to actually `grid.draw()` the object
+  - Painters algorithm is still required as currently only doing per-face visibility, but faces can be half-visible.
+It would be possible to take into account half-face visibility, but that’s left for as a future task.

 <img src="man/figures/README-visibility-1.png" width="100%" />